ParkerLab/ataqv/README.rst

 Once you have the prerequisite programs installed, you can run the example pipeline with::

-  $ run_ataqc_example /output/path
+  $ run_ataqv_example /output/path

 Comparing your results to others
 ================================

-Part of this project will be publishing ataqc output for as many ATAC-seq experiments as we can get our hands on, so we can compare them and learn how changes to the protocol affect the output.
+Part of this project will be publishing ataqv output for as many ATAC-seq experiments as we can get our hands on, so we can compare them and learn how changes to the protocol affect the output.
 Watch our `GitHub docs`_ for updates.